 Qualla Boundary Head Start/Early Head Start takes every precaution necessary to ensure the safety of children, parents, and staff.
 Each center utilizes Security Access System (buzzer system) and video surveillance system.
 All classrooms are equipped with video surveillance cameras.
 Parents/Guardians do not have access to security footage unless they acquire a subpoena from the Cherokee Court system.
+EBCI Information Technology (I.T) is responsible for ongoing maintenance and oversight of the surveillance system.

-Portable cameras are used by teachers and supervisory staff for coaching and supervision purposes.
+Portable cameras and iPads are used by teachers and supervisory staff for coaching and supervision purposes.
 The purpose of the surveillance is for your child's safety, as well as our staffs.
 We want to provide the best methods in childcare and children's learning environments.